dr-matt-smith/php-symfony3-book/04_appendices/db_sqlite.md

 # Setting up for SQLIte Database \label{appendix_db_sqlite}

+## NOTE regarding FIXTURES

+If you are using the Doctrine Fixtures Bundle, install that first **before** changing paramaters and config for SQLite.
+The fixtures bundle assumes MySQL, and will overwrite some of the parameters during installation.

+If that does happen, you'll just have to repeat the steps in this Appdendix to set things back to SQLite after fixtures installation.

 ## SQLite suitable for most small-medium websites

 For small/medium projects, and learning frameworks like Symfony, it's often simplest to just use a file-based SQLite database.